alexmcmanus/appsync-resolverscript/README.md

   <dt><em>request: any</em></dt>
   <dd>
     an object or value that is JSON serialized to form the template.
-    If <code>request</code> is a function, the value returned from the function is JSON-serialized.
+    If <code>request</code> is a function, the value returned from the function is JSON-serialized, and it takes the <code>VelocityContext</code> that was passed to the
+    <code>ResolverTemplateBuilder</code> constructor.
   </dd>
 </dl>